-- 145 The IASB is consulting on the possible introduction of the amortisation, only as a possible remedy for the impossibility to significantly improve the approach in IAS 36 for testing goodwill for impairment at a reasonable cost. - 146 EFRAG has not formed a view on whether amortisation of goodwill should be reintroduced, in combination with an impairment requirement, or whether no major changes to the current accounting for goodwill is justified.
+- The IASB is consulting on the possible introduction of the amortisation, only as a possible remedy for the impossibility to significantly improve the approach in IAS 36 for testing goodwill for impairment at a reasonable cost. - should be reintroduced, in combination with an impairment requirement, or whether no major changes to the current accounting for goodwill is justified.
 EFRAG observes that conceptual merits and limits can be found in both the approaches.
 EFRAG is therefore seeking views and new evidences from its constituents.
-The following paragraphs are accordingly not expressing a position or preference but have been included in this draft comment letter to provide constituents with a basis for their answers, complementing the arguments already included in the IASB DP. - 147 When discussing amortisation, EFRAG notes that it is important to distinguish between different amortisation regimes.
+The following paragraphs are accordingly not expressing a position or preference but have been included in this draft comment letter to provide constituents with a basis for their answers, complementing the arguments already included in the IASB DP. - When discussing amortisation, EFRAG notes that it is important to distinguish between different amortisation regimes.
 For example, amortisation could be introduced with or without an impairment model.
 Similarly, it could be considered whether amortisation could be performed on a "voluntary" basis, reflecting the economic nature of the benefits, only for those components of goodwill considered wasting assets.
 The DP seems only to be discussing goodwill amortisation as something that should be mandatory and is not discussing whether any part(s) of goodwill should be treated/accounted for differently (for example, if any part is considered a wasting asset).
 Also, it should be considered whether an amortisation approach should specify the amortisation period or a maximum amortisation period.